Coco Schumann Feature in Satakunnan Kansa

 “Police raided the clubs regularly with the Gestapo, but there was always someone at the door like a guard dog,” Schumann recalls.

-The assembly center where Schumann was sent was departing ranks of people to Auschwitz in Poland, where he was saved at the last moment.
+The assembly center where Schumann was sent was shipping ranks of people to Auschwitz in Poland, but he was saved at the last moment.
 His Aryan father petitioned for mercy and showed their identity papers to the SS-commander begging to move the son to Theresienstadt.
 It was an “easier” concentration camp on the Czech side.
 Coco’s Jewish grandparents were already there.

 There he got a job as a drummer in the Third Reich’s hottest jazz band.